Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Choosing the right mean-field approximation

-\revision{ In our simulations, we consider two types of initial conditions, which we refer to as {\it clustered initial conditions} and {\it random initial conditions}.
+In our simulations, we consider two types of initial conditions, which we refer to as {\it clustered initial conditions} and {\it random initial conditions}.
 In both, we let 80\% of agents initially play action 1, and 20\% of agents initially play action 2, but the {\it locations} of these agents differ in the two types of initial conditions.
-The idea behind clustered initial conditions is to provide an example where the local population estimates deviate significantly from the average, which would imply that $\mathsf{err}(\mathbf{y})$ is large and the CMFA is inaccurate.
+When simulating {\it random} initial conditions, each agent independently chooses action 1 initially with probability $0.8$, otherwise action 2 is chosen.
+Since neighborhoods are large, the law of large numbers implies that each neighborhood should approximately have an 80\% fraction of vertices playing action 1 and a 20\% fraction of vertices playing action 2, which closely aligns with the true population average.
+We therefore expect that the CMFA will be quite accurate for random initial conditions, at least in the early stages of evolution.
+On the other hand, the idea behind clustered initial conditions is to provide an example where the local population estimates deviate significantly from the average, which would imply that the CMFA may be inaccurate.
 Specifically, the agents who play action 2 are chosen to be consecutive vertices on the unit circle -- hence the name {\it clustered initial conditions.} As a result, vertices in this ``cluster'' will have a high neighborhood fraction of vertices playing action 2, whereas vertices far from the cluster will have a high neighborhood fraction of vertices playing action 1.
-The local population states can vary significantly from the average, at least in the early stages of the evolution, which will cause significant deviations from the CMFA.\\ When simulating {\it random} initial conditions, each agent independently chooses action 1 initially with probability $0.8$, otherwise action 2 is chosen.
-Since neighborhoods are large, the law of large numbers implies that each neighborhood should approximately have an 80\% fraction of vertices playing action 1 and a 20\% fraction of vertices playing action 2, which closely aligns with the true population average.
-We therefore expect that the CMFA will be quite accurate for random intial conditions, at least in the early stages of evolution. }
+The local population states can vary significantly from the average, at least in the early stages of the evolution, which will cause significant deviations from the CMFA.